alphagov/notifications-admin/docs/index.md

 GOV.UK Notify is a cross-government platform that lets government services send notifications by text or email.
 It's currently in beta.

-There are 2 ways to send notifications:
+To send notifications you can:

 * use the [GOV.UK Notify](https://www.notifications.service.gov.uk/) web application
 * [integrate your web applications or back office systems](#integrate_Notify) with the GOV.UK Notify API